 - Pour into a jar or other heat resistant storage container and let the sauce cool completely.
 You can serve this warm, but it still needs to cool for a while before serving since this is still extremely hot and can burn you.

-- This caramel sauce will thicken as it cools, store in an airtight container in the fridge.
+- This caramel sauce will thicken as it cools, store in an airtight container at room temperature.

 Sarah Jane Parker is the founder, recipe creator, and photographer behind The Fit Cookie.
 She’s a food allergy mom and healthy living blogger based in Wyoming.
 Sarah is also an ACSM Certified Personal Trainer, ACE Certified Health Coach, Revolution Running certified running coach, and an ACE Certified Fitness Nutrition Specialist